JanHerca/urantiapedia/input/markdown/en/Innerface/Vol11/Innerface_vol11_6.md

 Is it possible for mere man to have such faith?
 Or such consciousness of the presence of God?
 And such dedication to the doing of God's will?

 The answer is given in the revelation itself.
-In a discussion with Immanuel, Jesus' task is described as "to exhibit in his life in the flesh those transcendent possibilities attainable by a God-knowing human."
+In a discussion with Immanuel, Jesus' task is described as “to exhibit in his life in the flesh those transcendent possibilities attainable by a God-knowing human.”
 (1328)

-What is meant by "transcendent possibilities?"
+What is meant by “transcendent possibilities?”
 We are told that all such possibilities are taught to us directly by our own personal indwelling Spirit of the Father.

 All men recognize the morality of this universal human urge to be unselfish and altruistic.
 The humanist ascribes the origin of this urge to the natural working of the material mind; the religionist more correctly recognizes that the truly unselfish drive of mortal mind is in response to the inner spirit leadings of the indwelling God-Spirit.
 (1134)

-What derives from a spirit source is "of the spirit."
+What derives from a spirit source is “of the spirit.”
 Spiritual and transcendent possibilities then are spiritual meanings and values that derive from spirit sources.

 Hence the philosophy of living we are asked to construct surely must derive from the exquisitely integrated meanings and values presented in the Urantia revelation or given to us personally from our indwelling Spirit source.